-As shown in the table above, according to the 2013 U.S. Census American Community Survey 1-Year Estimates, 12.7 percent of adults over age 25 have not completed high school in Imperial County, compared to 8.2 percent in California.
-The California Department of Education reports that in 2012-2013, Imperial County had a dropout rate of 9 percent compared to California's 11.4 percent.
-Imperial County's graduation rate was at a higher rate at 83.1 percent compared to California's 80.4 percent.
+According to the 2011-2015 U.S. Census American Community Survey 5-Year Estimates, 33.7 percent of adults over age 25 have not completed high school in Imperial County, compared to 18.2 percent in California.
+The California Department of Education reports that in 2014-2015, Imperial County had a cohort dropout rate of 7.7 percent compared to California's 10.7 percent.
+Imperial County's four-year cohort graduation rate for class of 2014-2015 was at a higher rate at 85 percent compared to California's 82.3 percent.
+The four-year cohort graduation rate in Imperial County increased 7 percent in the last five years.

-The drop-out rate decrease in Imperial County could be attributed to the following factors: a) schools targeting at-risk students at an earlier age; b) schools focusing efforts on scoring higher on testing skills and passing the CAHSEE; and c) accountability standards established for schools, such as the Academic Performance Index (API) and Annual Yearly Progress (AYP), due to the No Child Left Behind Act.
+The percentage of graduates meeting UC/CSU entrance requirement was 28.4 percent in Imperial County compared to 43.4 percent in California.
+The dropout rate decrease in Imperial County could be attributed to the following factors: a) schools targeting at-risk students at an earlier age; b) schools focusing efforts on scoring higher on testing skills; and c) accountability standards established for schools.